wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

 ##### 40 Associations may acquire land

-*   Any Maori Association may,, acquire any land or interest in land, whether by way of purchase, lease, or otherwise, for any communal purposes, and may sell, lease, sublease, mortgage, or otherwise dispose of any such land or interest so acquired.
+*   Any Maori Association may acquire any land or interest in land, whether by way of purchase, lease, or otherwise, for any communal purposes, and may sell, lease, sublease, mortgage, or otherwise dispose of any such land or interest so acquired.

     Section 40: amended, on 22 October 1963, by section 8(a) of the Maori Community Development Amendment Act 1963 (1963 No 53).